omnidotdev/sigil/.changeset/witty-dodos-suffer.md

 "@omnidev/sigil": patch
 ---

-Add automatic y-overflow and max height to `Combobox` and `Select` content slot
+Add automatic y-overflow and max height to content slot of `Combobox` and `Select`